My Favorites

 Mountain Day (August 11)

-Celebrates the bounty of Japan’s mountains.
-Falls near the beginning of Bon, a special period of the year when people take time off to return to their family hometowns and commune with their ancestors.
+A day to give thanks for the bounty of Japan's mountains.
+It falls near the beginning of Bon, a traditional Japanese summer festival.
+This is a special period of the year when people take time off to return to their family hometowns and commune with their ancestors.

 Respect for the Aged Day (third Monday of September)